-How often does this story happens?
-You decide to go to the gym (or fitness club, if you prefer such gay name for the gym).
-You start going there for the sake of just doing something (or, if you're lucky, because there are lots of sexy chicks :)).
+How often does this story happen?
+You decide to go to the gym (or “fitness club”, if you prefer to say such a gay name for the gym).
+You start going there for the sake of just doing something (or, if you’re lucky, because there are lots of sexy chicks).
 You lift weights and work with machines.
 You workout for 2 hours 5 days a week.
-You're doing bench, incline, decline, dumbbell flies, dips.
+You do bench, incline, decline, dumbbell flies, dips.
 Then barbell curls, dumbbell curls, hammers, preacher curls.
 Then you work your lower abs, upper abs, obliques, sit-ups, crunches, leg raises.
-Then one day you take a picture of yourself and get a reality check.
-You're not ripped and muscular.
-You're not jacked.
-You're skinny-fat dude and nobody can say that you lift weights.
-Why is that happened?
-Because you're doing all wrong.
+Then one day you take a picture of yourself and get a reality check: you’re not ripped and muscular.
+You’re not jacked.
+You’re a skinny-fat dude and nobody can say that you lift weights.
+How did this happen?
+Because you’re doing it all wrong.

-Here are 7 reasons you need to consider to get out of such pity situation.
+Here are 7 things you need to consider in order to get out of your pitiful situation.

 1. You’re not monitoring your progress.

-It was stated millions of times before.
-The best thing you can do about your training is to start a workout journal.
-Memory can play tricks on you.
-When you write it down you carve it in stone.
-You know that on that date, for example, you pressed 200 lbs overhead for 5 reps.
-And if today you've pressed 200 lbs for 1 rep then it's 90% that you're doing something wrong.
-Workout journal is the easiest way to track progress and see what worked for you and what not.
+It has been stated a million times before: the best thing you can do for your training is to start a workout journal.
+Your memory can play tricks on you.
+When you write it down, it’s carved in stone.
+You will know on a certain date, for example, that you pressed 200 lbs overhead for 5 reps.
+And if today you’ve pressed 200 lbs for 1 rep, then there is a 90% chance that you’re doing something wrong.
+A workout journal is the easiest way to track progress and see what worked for you and what did not.

-Second thing is your food journal.
-If you can't get lean as you want maybe it will be a good idea to start tracking what you're eating and when.
-No need to get carried away.
-Photo food journal will do the trick.
+The second thing is your food journal.
+If you can’t get lean as you want, maybe it would be a neat idea to start tracking what you’re eating and when.
+There is no need to get carried away.
+A photo food journal would do the trick.
 Just take photos of everything that you eat.
-Or if you want more control on this aspect you should count and write down all your calories.
+Or if you want more control in this aspect, you should count and write down all your calories.

-Thirdly, if your goal is to get as big as possible it will be a good idea to begin measuring journal as addition to workout log.
+Thirdly, if your goal is to get as big as possible, it would be a good idea to begin a measuring journal as an addition to your workout log.
 This way you will be able to say what works for you to get big.
 Just experiment with this.

 2. You’re doing it too much.

-In case of training: 2-3 hours 6-7 days a week is obviously too much unless you're an elite athlete.
+In the case of training: 2-3 hours 6-7 days a week is obviously too much unless you’re an elite athlete.
 Any experienced lifter will tell you that.
-Or intensity of your workouts is too low.
-In my experience almost all novice trainees will progress totally awesome on low-volume abbreviated training programs.
-"Starting Strength" is an excellent example.
-You don't need to do 5 exercises of one type in one workout to accelerate muscle growth.
-Forget programs of champions who inject so many steroids in a month that it could be your salary for the year.
-You can't compete with them.
-Focus on low-volume full-body programs at beginning and then see whether you need to add volume or not.
+Or the intensity of your workouts is too low.
+In my experience almost all novice trainees will have totally awesome progress on low-volume abbreviated training programs.
+“Starting Strength” is an excellent example.
+You don’t need to do 5 exercises of one type in one workout to accelerate muscle growth.
+Forget the programs of champions who inject so many steroids in a month that cost more than your salary for the year.
+You can’t compete with them.
+Focus on low-volume, full-body programs at the beginning and then see whether you need to add volume or not.

-In case of nutrition: eating too much won't turn you into a hulk.
-It will turn you into a fat bastard (unless you're a strict ectomorph).
-All extra calories will store as fat.
+In the case of nutrition: eating too much won’t turn you into a hulk.
+It will turn you into a fat bastard (unless you’re a strict ectomorph).
+All extra calories will be stored as fat.
 No matter whether they come from protein, carbs or fat.
-And by 'too much' I mean a lot more that you expend.
+And by ‘too much’ I mean a lot more that you expend.

 3. You’re doing it too little.

-In case of training: ok, training too much is bad, then I should train as infrequently as possible?
+In the case of training: if training too much is bad, then should you train as infrequently as possible?
 Wrong.
 You should train at least 2-3 times a week.
-Otherwise you won't see any measurable results.
+Otherwise you won’t see any measurable results.
 Training is a skill, remember?
-If you want to be good at something then practice it.
+If you want to be good at something, then practice it.
 Same goes for training.

-It all depends on you, your metabolism, your body type, your lifestyle, your stress levels, your work capacity, your genetics etc. How can you determine what will work for you?
-Only by long and painful experementation.
-Need help?
-Click here.
+It all depends on you, your metabolism, your body type, your lifestyle, your stress levels, your work capacity, your genetics, etc. How can you determine what will work for you?
+Only by long and painful experimentation.

 5. You’re neglecting bodyparts.

-Working only "mirror" muscles?
-Prepare for injuries and muscular imbalance.
+Working only “mirror” muscles?
+Prepare for injuries and muscular imbalances.
 Your body works as a system.
-You're composed not only from chest, biceps and abs.
-In fact these muscles are relatively small comparing to other bodyparts.
-Forget that crap, press, row, squat and deadlift and you will become jacked in no time.
+You’re composed not only from chest, biceps and abs.
+In fact these muscles are relatively small compared to other bodyparts.
+You need to press, row, squat and deadlift to become seriously jacked.